 Occupancy: Family of 4

 View: Lower Pateo, Palace, Entrance

-In 1949, Moniz was shot by a patient, and subsequently used a wheelchair.
-He continued in private practice until 1955, when he died just as his procedure was falling into disrepute.
+In 1939, Moniz was shot multiple times by a schizophrenic patient and subsequently confined to a wheelchair.
+He continued in private practice until 1955.
+Moniz died from an internal haemorrhage on 13 December 1955.